JonnyBGod/grunt-push-release/README.md

 }
 ```

-### releaseBrach
+### releaseBranch
-Define branch(es) from which it is allowed to make releases.
+Define branch(es) on which it is allowed to make releases.
 Either define a single one as string or severals as array.
-This might help you not to accidentially make a release on a topic branch.
+This helps to not accidentially make a release on a topic branch.

 ```js
 push: {